BASIC Programming III (One Dimensional Array)

 LET AREA(I) = LENGTH(I) * WID(I)

-PRINT "the area of the rectangle is"; AREA(I)
+PRINT " The area of this rectangle is "; AREA(I)

 I = I + 1